-Play based learning theory has taken over early childhood education.
-It seems like every school now has a play based preschool curriculum.
+The benefits of unstructured play are increasingly being recognized early childhood education.
+It seems like every school now has a play based curriculum.

-There is plenty of play based learning research pointing to benefits of play for learning.
+There is plenty of research pointing to benefits of play for learning.
 This has led educators to move away from academic based learning for children in the early years.

-So, what are the pros and cons of learning through play at preschool?
+So, what are the pros and cons of unstructured play at preschool?
 I’ll outline all the research on children learning through play in this article!

-What is the Definition of Play Based Learning?
+What is the Definition of Unstructured Play in Education?

 Unstructured play might also be called:

 - Free play;